Zeitpyramide

 The Zeitpyramide (lit. 'time pyramid') is a work of public art by Manfred Laber under construction in Wemding, Germany.
-The pyramid began in 1993, the year of the town's 1200th anniversary.
-With a new block added every ten years, the structure should consist of 120 blocks when complete after 1190 years, in the year 3183.
+The pyramid began in 1993, the year of the town's 1,200th anniversary.
+With a new block added every ten years, the structure is planned to consist of 120 blocks when complete after 1,190 years, in the year 3183.

 Concept

-The town of Wemding dates back to the year 793 and celebrated its 1200th anniversary in 1993.
-The Zeitpyramide was conceived by Manfred Laber (a local artist) in June 1993 to mark this 1200-year period and to give people a sense of what the span of 1200 years really means.
+The town of Wemding dates back to the year AD 793 (during the reign of Charlemagne as King of the Franks) and celebrated its 1,200th anniversary in 1993.
+The Zeitpyramide was conceived by Manfred Laber (a local artist) in June 1993 to mark this 1,200-year period and to give people a sense of what the span of 1,200 years really means.

-One block is scheduled to be placed every ten years, taking 1190 years.
+One block is scheduled to be placed every ten years, taking 1,190 years.
 This time includes the initial block placed at the beginning of the project, which explains the apparent off-by-one error of ten years.
 So far, the blocks have all been concrete, but the material of future blocks may be altered in future generations depending on availability of materials.

 The artwork is intended to take its own path without the artist, directed by the community, and will "make time itself more concrete, more tangible".